oxidecomputer/windows-image-builder/README.md

 * Ensure the host has a copy of your [installation media and of a driver ISO](#installation-media-and-drivers).
 * Ensure the host has a network connection that allows VM guests to access the public Internet.
-See the [default image configuration](#default-image-configuration) for more details.
+This is needed to download software into the guest after Windows Setup runs.
+See [CONFIGURING.md](CONFIGURING.md) for more details.

 ### Required tools